jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

               <h1 class="title-main-about">The world's first wifi enabled beerbong</h1>

-          <p class="lead"> I had a lot of unanswered questions, so I started laying it all out.
+          <p class="lead"> I had a lot of unanswered questions, so I started to lay them out in my notebook.
 Where am I getting power?
 How am I going to display the data?
-How can I make drinking even more social?  </p>
+How can I make drinking a hyper-socia activity?  </p>

-         <p class="lead"> Clearly this wasn't going to be a 1-device-1-user sort of thing, more likely 1-device-1-friend group.
-A single device had to support multiple users, so it made sense to have a log in feature that integrated well with social media.   </p>
+         <p class="lead"> A single device had to support multiple users, so it made sense to have a log in feature that integrated well with social media.   </p>

            <img class="content-image"  src="../../images/projects/beerbong/f1.jpg" alt="Jeff" >